joysoftware/pypi_smhi/.devcontainer/README.md

 Will run pypi tests on all tests in the workspace

+### Run tests with coverege
+Will run pypi tests on all tests in the workspace with code coverege on

 ### Make package

 Builds the package of the current version stated in the Setup.py file